apache/trafficcontrol/docs/source/admin/traffic_ops/using.rst

 Manage DNSSEC Keys
 ==================
-In order to support `DNSSEC <https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions>`_ in Traffic Router, Traffic Ops provides some actions for managing DNSSEC keys for a CDN and associated Delivery Services.
+In order to support `DNSSEC <https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions>`_ in Traffic Router, Traffic Ops provides some actions for managing DNSSEC keys for a CDN and associated :term:`Delivery Service`\ s.
 DNSSEC Keys consist of a Key Signing Keys (KSK) which are used to sign other DNSKEY records as well as Zone Signing Keys (ZSK) which are used to sign other records.
 DNSSEC Keys are stored in `Traffic Vault <../../overview/traffic_vault.html>`_ and should only be accessible to Traffic Ops.
 Other applications needing access to this data, such as Traffic Router, must use the Traffic Ops `DNSSEC APIs <../../development/traffic_ops_api/v12/cdn.html#dnssec-keys>`_ to retrieve this information.

 To Manage DNSSEC Keys:
 1. Click **Tools -> Manage DNSSEC Keys**
 2. Choose a CDN and click **Manage DNSSEC Keys**

 	- If keys have not yet been generated for a CDN, this screen will be mostly blank with just the **CDN** and **DNSSEC Active?** fields being populated.
-	- If keys have been generated for the CDN, the Manage DNSSEC Keys screen will show the TTL and Top Level Domain (TLD) KSK Expiration for the CDN as well as DS Record information which will need to be added to the parent zone of the TLD in order for DNSSEC to work.
+	- If keys have been generated for the CDN, the Manage DNSSEC Keys screen will show the TTL and Top Level Domain (TLD) :abbr:`KSK (Key Signing Key)` Expiration for the CDN as well as DS Record information which will need to be added to the parent zone of the TLD in order for DNSSEC to work.

 The Manage DNSSEC Keys screen also allows a user to perform the following actions: